Bible: Pseudepigraphal books

 Pseudepigrapha are works whose authorship is wrongly attributed.
 A written work can be pseudepigraphical and not be a forgery, as forgeries are intentionally deceptive.
 With pseudepigrapha, authorship has been mistransmitted for any one of a number of reasons.
+For example, the Gospel of Barnabas claims to be written by Barnabas the companion of the Apostle Paul, but both its manuscripts date from the Middle Ages.

 Apocryphal and pseudepigraphic works are not the same.
 Apocrypha includes all the writings claiming to be sacred that are outside the canon because they are not accepted as authentically being what they claim to be.
-For example, the Gospel of Barnabas claims to be written by Barnabas the companion of the Apostle Paul, but both its manuscripts date from the Middle Ages.
-Pseudepigrapha is a literary category of all writings whether they are canonical or apocryphal.
-They may or may not be authentic in every sense except a misunderstood authorship.
+Pseudepigrapha is a literary category of all writings, whether they are canonical or apocryphal.
+They may or may not be authentic in every sense except for a misunderstood authorship.

-The term "pseudepigrapha" is commonly used to describe numerous works of Jewish religious literature written from about 300 BCE to 300 CE.
-Not all of these works are actually pseudepigraphical.
-(It also refers to books of the New Testament canon whose authorship is questioned.)
+Numerous works of Jewish religious literature written from about 300 BCE to 300 CE have been described as pseudepigraphical; however, not all of them are (it also refers to books of the New Testament canon whose authorship is questioned.)
 The Old Testament pseudepigraphal works include the following: